gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Kallin Nagelberg](https://github.com/Kallin).

+### Specify location of local maven repository independently

+The location of the local Maven repository can now be controlled by setting the system property `maven.repo.local` to the absolute path to the repo.
+This has been added for parity with Maven itself.
+This can be used to isolate the maven local repository for a particular build, without changing the location of the `~/.m2/settings.xml` which may contain information to be shared by all builds.

+This feature was contributed by [Christoph Gritschenberger](https://github.com/ChristophGr).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.